EPSB.ca » Our Division » Topics of Interest » Sexual Health Education

 As a parent, you play an important role in conversations about sexual health, helping your child develop values and beliefs about information presented in the classroom—and making good decisions as a result.

-You may request that your child be exempt from instruction on human sexuality, or just from specific presentations or topics.
+You may make a written request that your child be exempt from instruction on human sexuality, or just from specific presentations or topics.
 Your child’s school will let you know in advance when the Alberta human sexuality curriculum is taught, and will give you the option to request an exemption.

-If you don’t know enough about a guest speaker or their presentation, ask your child’s teacher or principal.
+If you have questions about a guest speaker or their presentation, ask your child’s teacher or principal.
 Schools will provide you with information that will help you decide if you want to request an exemption for your child.

 If you choose for your child not to participate: